JibbSmart/JoyShockMapper/README.md

 When using stick mode ```NO_MOUSE```, JSM will use the stick's UP DOWN LEFT and RIGHT bindings in a cross gate layout.
 There is a small square deadzone to ignore very small stick moves.

-Finally, ```SCROLL_WHEEL``` while turn the stick into a rotating scroll wheel.
+Finally, ```SCROLL_WHEEL``` turns the stick into a rotating scroll wheel.
 Left bindings are pulsed by rotating counter-clockwise and right bindings are pulsed by rotating clockwise.
 The setting SCROLL_SENS allows you to change the amount of degrees you need to perform to trigger a pulse.
 Unlike other sensitivity parameters, a higher value is less sensitive.

 ```
 # Left stick moves